This post may contain affiliate links. I may earn from qualifying purchases at NO extra cost to you.

 5. Proofreader

-If you can spot punctuation, syntax, and grammar errors almost immediately, then proofreading could be one of the best stay-at-home mom jobs for you.
+If you have a keen eye for detail and can spot punctuation, grammar, and syntax errors almost instantly, proofreading might be one of the best stay-at-home mom jobs for you.

-As a proofreader, you can make money from home by proofreading student essays, theses, manuscripts, user manuals, blog articles, white papers, biographies, newsletters, and more.
+As a proofreader, you can earn money from home by reviewing a wide range of written materials—such as student essays, theses, blog posts, user manuals, manuscripts, white papers, newsletters, and more.

 Real-Life Success Story

-He took a proofreading course and landed a client even before he finished it.
-Now, Darcy runs his own proofreading and editing business and earns at least $2,000 a month working part-time!
+Darcy enrolled in a proofreading course and landed his first client before even completing the program.
+Today, he runs his own editing and proofreading business, earning at least $2,000 a month—working part-time!

 How Much Can You Make?